OrGelkop/hit-computer-security-project/README.md

 # Windows
 setenv.sh
 ```
-5. Now you are ready to run the project, simply type:
+5. Now you are ready to run the project, just branch out to the desired branch (main/insecure) and run:
 ```shell
 python app.py
 ```